-Some places really cater to snowmobilers with home-cooked meals and little extras like providing brooms and rags for cleaning off your sled in the morning or providing free use of dryers for wet gear.
+Some places really cater to snowmobilers.
+They offer home-cooked meals and little extras like providing brooms and rags for cleaning off your sled in the morning.
+Or providing free use of dryers for wet gear.
 I’ve even had one place call me before I left home to offer a rebooking for a later date because snow conditions deteriorated.

 Wherever possible, try to restrict your snowmobile tour selections to only those facilities that advertise on snowmobile trail maps published by snowmobile associations or clubs.
 At least you know these places offer some support back to snowmobiling.
 Then make some calls…

-Snowmobile Friendly Accommodations – Is It Trail Accessible?
+Are Snowmobile Friendly Accommodations Trail Accessible?

 If you’re trailering in and expect to leave your rig for a period of time, confirm that parking arrangements are possible, secure and free.
 If the person on the front desk can’t answer these basic questions, my inclination is to try someplace else.

-Wherever possible, also ask about a ground floor room that has its own outside door, and whether you can park my sled in front of it for easy loading and observation.
-An increasing number of places offer secure snowmobile parking in fenced tennis courts, outdoor pool areas or in special tents or garages – and some require advance reservations.
+Wherever possible, also ask about a ground floor room that has its own outside door.
+Can you park your sled in front of it for easy loading and observation?
+An increasing number of places offer secure snowmobile parking in fenced tennis courts, outdoor pool areas or in special tents or garages.
+But some of these facilities require advance reservations.

 Inquire about available guest services.
 Is the front desk open 24 hours or not?
 Is there free Wi-Fi?
 What about the restaurant hours of operation?
 If you plan to get away early or arrive late, will you get fed?
 Do they have a hot tub?
 What about pop and ice machines?
-Finally, ask the clincher: do they have The Weather Network so you can fine tune your riding plans and wardrobe for next day’s ride?
+Finally, ask the clincher.
+Do they have The Weather Network so you can fine tune your riding plans and wardrobe for next day’s ride?

-It used to be that I toured on the fly, not booking rooms ahead, but those days are gone.
+It used to be that I toured on the fly, not booking rooms ahead.
+But those days are gone.
 Too may places have closed for the winter, while others sell out their rooms for the winter to mining, logging, utility and construction workers.
-So my motto is always to book ahead; how long before depends on several factors…
+So my motto is always to book ahead.
+How long before depends on several factors…

-Snowmobile Friendly Accommodations – My Recommendations
+My Recommendations For Snowmobile Friendly Accommodations

-Check out some of my favourites places to stay in…
+Check out some of my favourites places to stay…